ma4096/mvar/README.md

  Simple interface for numerical outputs (Python, Matlab) and documents (LaTeX, Typst).
  This project is still in its very early stages and you may find comments like "not yet implemented" in the code as well as rudimentary test files in the directories.
 If you just want to interface between LaTeX and Matlab, feel free to use the (more stable) implementation in [matlab-latex-variables](https://github.com/ma4096/matlab-latex-variables).

+ For some reason this repo also includes a python script/function to compile PDFs from a template typst document with directly passing variables (no need for a transferfile).
+Useful for quick and dirty automatic document generation.

 ## Disclaimer
 Always make a backup of your project before experimenting with these functionalities.
-Some scripts directly write to files with paths you specify or default relative paths `abbrev.typ/.tex`, `[your project]-precompiled.typ` or `loader_collection.typ/.tex`.
+Some python scripts directly write to files with paths you specify or default relative paths `abbrev.typ/.tex`, `[your project]-precompiled.typ` or `loader_collection.typ/.tex`.
 If you already have these files, they will be overwritten without mercy.
 When you input your own files/paths, make sure you read the function docs (which I am currently working on) and don't confuse an input with an output.

 I am not a professional software developer and do this project for fun.
 This project tree is quite unorganized with each folder containing the implementation in the given language as well as examples and general testing I use in development.
 The root contains the precompiler.